The Cat in the Hat Comes Back: Reception and legacy

 The Cat in the Hat Comes Back was positively received.
 Critics viewed it as an excellent book for early readers, though it was considered slightly inferior to the first.
 Booklist and E.C.
 Mann of The Chicago Sunday Tribune celebrated the book for its humor.
 The New York Herald Tribune praised both its humor and its rhythm, complimenting how it combined this with a simple vocabulary.
 Warren T. Greenleaf of the National Association of Elementary School Principles said that The Cat in the Hat Comes Back is among Geisel's strongest books in terms of plot structure.
 Ellen Lewis Buell of The New York Times commented positively on how the action builds throughout the story.
 Literature professor Donald E. Pease criticized the book as a rehash of The Cat in the Hat.
 Geisel himself felt that it was not as good as the original.
 A list published by The New York Times placed The Cat in the Hat Comes Back as the 7th best-selling children's book in the year of its release.
 The Cat in the Hat Comes Back ranked 26th in a 2001 list by Publishers Weekly of all-time best-selling children's hardcover books in the United States.
 It was the 7th best-selling book by Dr. Seuss on this list.

 Although the Cat indicates he may return again at the end of the story, Geisel never wrote a sequel to The Cat in the Hat Comes Back.
 Instead, the Cat was used in a variety of other projects such as The Cat in the Hat Songbook (1967), The Cat's Quizzer (1976), and I Can Read with My Eyes Shut!
 (1978), as well as adaptations of Seuss's characters in other media.
 The song "The Sidewinder Sleeps Tonite" (1992) by R.E.M. references The Cat in the Hat Comes Back with the line "The Cat in the Hat came back, wrecked a lot of havoc on the way, always had a smile and a reason to pretend".
-A film adaptation of The Cat in the Hat Comes Back was planned as a sequel to the 2003 film, but after the first film's critical failure, Geisel's widow Audrey Geisel decided not to allow any more live-action adaptations of her husband's works.
-A sequel to the 2026 film is in development.
+A live-action film adaptation of The Cat in the Hat Comes Back was planned as a sequel to the 2003 film, but after the first film got bad reviews from critics and didn't do very well at the box office, Geisel's widow Audrey decided not to allow any more live-action film adaptations of her husband's works, causing the planned sequel to be cancelled.